Skyrmion-size dependence of the topological Hall effect: A real-space calculation: Results and Discussions

 We then compare the results in Fig.~\ref{fig:3}(a) with a simple formula derived from the Drude theory for a free-electron system under an effective magnetic field $b\propto 1/\lambda_{\rm sk}^{2}$: $\sigma = K/(\lambda_{\rm sk}^{2}+\alpha^{2})$.
 Here, $K$ is determined so that $\sigma$ agrees with $\sigma_{xy}^{\rm B}$ calculated from the linearized Boltzmann transport theory for $\lambda_{\rm sk} \gg \alpha$, and $\alpha$ is tuned so that $\sigma$ takes its extreme value at the point where $\sigma^{\rm B}_{xy}$ and $\sigma^{\rm IIb}_{xy}$ intersect.
 The result is shown with the solid black line in each panel.
 When $\lambda_{\rm sk}$ is larger than $v_f/J$ or $l$, the $\lambda_{\rm sk}$-dependence of $\sigma_{xy}$ is successfully reproduced by the simple model.
 However, there are significant deviations for small $\lambda_{\rm k}$ even in the adiabatic regime when the chemical potential lies near the edge of the band (see the upper left panel of Fig.~\ref{fig:3}(a)).

 Except for the right bottom panel, we see that the non-adiabatic regime expands as $J$ decreases.
 It should be noted that even in the non-adiabatic regime, the Karplus-Luttinger formula ($\sigma_{xy}^{\rm IIb}$, purple circles) gives reliable results for small $\lambda_{\rm sk}$, as far as the condition $\Delta>\tau^{-1}$ is satisfied.
 Interestingly, while the maximum value of $\sigma_{xy}$ (red circles) is suppressed in the non-adiabatic regime, $\lambda_{\rm sk}^{*}$ does not change drastically.
 Namely, for both $\tau^{-1}=$0.08 and 0.4, $\lambda_{\rm sk}^*$ is always $\sim$ 10.
+We see the growing non-adiabatic contribution even in the spin-resolved Hall conductivity calculation (see Appendix B for details).
+According to the scattering theory analysis, the consequence of the non-adiabaticity is the crossover from the spin Hall effect to the charge Hall effect.~\cite{Denisov3} Indeed, we observe the same tendency, which results in the suppression discussed above.

 In Fig.~\ref{fig:3}(b), we summarize the different types of $\lambda_{\rm sk}$-dependence in the plane of $\lambda_{\rm sk}$ and $\tau^{-1}$.
-Region I and II are in the adiabatic regime, i.e., both the two adiabatic conditions ($J>1/\tau$ and $J>v_f/\lambda_{\rm sk}$) are satisfied.
-In region I and II, the reap-space and $k$-space description for $\sigma_{xy}$ are valid, respectively.
-The red line indicates the condition $\Delta=\tau^{-1}$ at which $\sigma_{xy}$ takes its extreme value.
-Region III, IV, and V are in the non-adiabatic regime.
-In region V, the $\lambda_{\rm sk}$-dependence of $\sigma_{xy}$ is considerably suppressed, which is consistent with the previous perturbative study~\cite{Nakazawa2}.
+The below is a detailed description of each region.